-The legendary Showboat was located in the basement of what was then the Douglass Hotel.
+The legendary Showboat was located in the basement of the Douglass Hotel.
 The historical marker out front notes that Billie Holiday “often lived here.”

 A while back, I visited what used to be the Showboat with Yasuhiro “Fuji” Fujioka, founder of the Coltrane House of Osaka and co-author of “The John Coltrane Reference”; Lenora Early, founder of the Philadelphia John Coltrane House; and Dr. George E. Allen, author of “I Was Not Asked.”

 Until that visit, I assumed the Showboat was in the lower level space with the two windows facing Lombard Street.
 As we descended the stairs, Dr. Allen said something was wrong.
 Back then, there was no landing between the steps.
 Instead, the club was down a steep set of stairs.
 And sure enough, after a bit of snooping, we found what remains of the original steps that led down to the Showboat.

 So imagine the likes of Billie Holiday, Miles Davis, Art Blakey, Cannonball Adderley, Bootsie Barnes, Philly Joe Jones, Jimmy Heath, Thelonious Monk, Dinah Washington, Ray Charles and Ramsey Lewis descending those steps to take their place on the small bandstand behind the bar.